llvm/llvm-project/llvm/docs/Coroutines.rst

 The second argument should be `true` if this coro.end is in the block that is part of the unwind sequence leaving the coroutine body due to an exception and `false` otherwise.

+Other arguments can only be specified for unique-suspend returned-continuation coroutines where they will be normal returns of a coroutine continuation function.
+The number of arguments must match the return type of the continuation
+function:

+- if the return type of the continuation function is ``void`` there must be no extra argumets

+- if the return type of the continuation function is a ``struct``, the arguments will be element types of that ``struct`` in order;

+- otherwise, it is just the return value of the continuation function.

+No extra arguments are allowed for coro.end calls in unwind sections

 Semantics:
 """"""""""